Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

     - Cortical neurons have intrinsic properties that allow neurons to generate activity without an external stimulus.
     - There are regions outside the defined receptive field that can modulate the response of the cell such as context to enable invariant recognition.
 - Only knowing the receptive field of a neuron isn’t enough to conclude it’s function.
-- Projective field: the impact a neuron has on downstream targets.
+- *Projective field*: the impact a neuron has on downstream targets.
 - The receptive field of a neuron depends on its synaptic inputs; in contrast, the projective field of a neuron depends on its axonal arborization/targets.
 - E.g. If a neuron projects to a motor structure, it hints that that neuron influences motor control.
 - In addition to knowing where a neuron projects to, it’s also important to know the impact that the firing that neuron has on the downstream targets.